Field Trips

 Am I guaranteed a spot on a field trip?

 • No. Field trips, particularly those geared towards paleontology, fill up fast.
-Be prepared to have alternative choices in mind if a trip is full.
+Be prepared to have alternate choices in mind if a trip is full.

 • If you are passionate about a particular trip, we recommend coming to Friday night sign-ups.
 Be there by 4:00PM.